databricks/spark-sql-perf/README.md

 you will need.
 It can be found [here](https://github.com/davies/tpcds-kit).

 ```
+// If not done already, you have to set the path for the results
+spark.config("spark.sql.perf.results", "/tmp/results")

 import com.databricks.spark.sql.perf.tpcds.Tables
 // Tables in TPC-DS benchmark used by experiments.
 // dsdgenDir is the location of dsdgen tool installed in your machines.
+// scaleFactor defines the size of the dataset to generate (in GB)
 val tables = new Tables(sqlContext, dsdgenDir, scaleFactor)

 // Generate data.
+// location is the place there the generated data will be written
+// format is a valid spark format like "parquet"
 tables.genData(location, format, overwrite, partitionTables, useDoubleForDecimal, clusterByPartitionColumns, filterOutNullPartitionValues)
 // Create metastore tables in a specified database for your data.
 // Once tables are created, the current database will be switched to the specified database.